A PERFECT WEEKEND IN FAIRHOPE, AL: 2026 ITINERARY

 Most weekend itineraries you find online are the same five Google searches stacked on top of each other.
 Pier, shopping, food tour, brunch, drive home.
+This one is different.

-This is what I tell them.
+We run food tours in Fairhope, which means we get the same question every single week.
+We are coming in for the weekend, what should we actually do?
+This is the answer.
 Real restaurants for real meals, with timing that actually works.
-Real stops that are worth your time and a couple I’d skip if I were you.
-The kind of weekend that makes someone go home and start planning their next trip back before they’ve even unpacked.
+Real stops worth your time, and a couple we would skip.
+The kind of weekend that has people planning their next trip back before they have even unpacked.

 Before You Come: Two Things to Know